RP

 Check heavy cream or coconut cream quality

-Heavy cream or coconut cream and roma tomatoes are the ingredients most likely to affect freshness, texture, and timing for Roasted Vegetable Soup.
+Heavy cream or coconut cream and roma tomatoes are the ingredients most likely to affect freshness and texture.

 Package check